Skyshader77/Lacryma-Hydra/chapter12.typ

 "Fool!
 Don't you see?
 The Goddess has granted me the ability to perfect my self-adulation!"

+"If I am so enamored with myself, why shouldn't I bed myself?"

+"What a brilliant observation, other Livia!
+Shall we?"

 Nix snickered.
 Her lips closed the distance.
 Nix tasted Majorian's sweetness, rivaling the finest wine.
 Their hands grabbed her waist.
-Nix snuffed the candle on Livia's desk as she sauntered into the bed.
+She felt their breath on her neck.
+Nix snuffed the candle on Livia's desk as they sauntered into the bed.